LovreB/kviss/README.md

 Welcome to our New-Years quiz App, where you can create your own quiz with an interactive scoreboard.

 Stack includes Vue3 and Typescript, built with Vite.
+Still very much WIP, current version was built in about one hour just before the guests arrived :sweat-smile:

 ## Use the App